superjump22/dontstarve-server-docker/README.md

     -persistent_storage_root "/home/steam/dst" \ # Persistent root directory required by the game program (please do not modify)
     -conf_dir "save" \ # "<persistent_storage_root>/<conf_dir>" is the total directory of all saves (please do not modify) -cluster "Cluster_1" \ # The directory name of the current world save, should be consistent with <cluster>
-    -shard "Caves" \ # Here is to start the Caves world, usually called Caves (actually anything would do) -monitor_parent_process # I don't know what this parameter is used for, but the official example has it, so we add it as well
+    -shard "Caves" \ # Here is to start the underworld, usually called Caves (actually anything would do) -monitor_parent_process # I don't know what this parameter is used for, but the official example has it, so we add it as well
     ... # Other parameters you need, refer to the official guide
 ```